-IMPORTANT NOTE: As always, in the event of significant side effects, stop use of medical cannabis until side effects have resolved, and then reduce to previous, best-tolerated dose.
-To avoid unwanted psychoactive side effects, "start low and go slow" especially when using cannabis products for the first time or using new dosages or types of products.
+Important note: In the event of significant adverse effects, stop use of medical cannabis until adverse effects have resolved, and then reduce to previous, best-tolerated dose.
+To avoid unwanted psychoactive adverse effects, "start low and go slow", especially when using cannabis products for the first time or using new dosages or types of products.